contrast-zone/t-rewriter.js/README.md

 ## 4. work done so far

-A lot of research is invested in conceptualisation of Systemath, and it is still heavily under construction.
+A lot of research is invested in conceptualisation of *systemath*, and it is still heavily under construction.
 During its conceptualisation journey, it has been an agile experimenting project, advancing its theoretical background with each iteration.
 Curious readers may want to skim over [historical documents directory](https://github.com/systemath/systemath-core/tree/master/history) that collect the successive iterations.

-The current iteration is explained in [working draft](draft/systemath.md), and its implementation is [in progress](https://systemath.github.io/systemath-core/playground/).
+The current iteration is explained in actual [working draft](draft/systemath.md), and its implementation is [in progress](https://systemath.github.io/systemath-core/playground/).
+Expect updates to working draft during implementation phase.

-Related to Systemath, various experiments in Javascript were conducted with term rewriting concepts, finally achieving some promising results.
+Related to *systemath*, various experiments in Javascript were conducted with term rewriting concepts, finally achieving some promising results.
 Please refer to [Rewrite.js](https://github.com/contrast-zone/rewrite.js) project for more information about the latest experiment.

 ## 5. future plans

-We are continuing our efforts to actively work on Systemath, hoping to get closer to actual implementation.
+We are continuing our efforts to actively work on *systemath*, hoping to get closer to actual implementation.

 ```
 // work in progress //